When it comes to Pinterest, a very important question to ask is: why are you using Pinterest in the first place?

 As I mentioned before, clicks (especially to your website) are one of my favourite analytics to look out for.
 Clicks are the metric that determines whether or not your content is driving your audience to your website.
 This metric is extremely important if your goal is to increase traffic with your Pinterest presence.

 How are you making sure you are making the most of your Pinterest account?
-Check how to use video pins to grow your Pinterest.
+Check how to use pins to grow your traffic.